-311 Food 15
+311 Food15

-products establishr but estab premises coolers, fi property used in this industry transform livestock and agricultural products for intermediate or final consumption.
-The food products manufactured in ments are typically sold to wholesalers or retailers for distribution to consist in the primarily engaged in retailing bakery and candy products made not for immediate consumption are included.
-Includes equipment such as reezers and other refrigeration, grain tanks, bottling and canning equipment industries: in these sumers e on the walk-ir
+Personal property used in this industry transform livestock and agricultural products into products for intermediate or final consumption.
+The food products manufactured in these establishments are typically sold to wholesalers or retailers for distribution to consumers, but establishments primarily engaged in retailing bakery and candy products made on the premises not for immediate consumption are included.
+Includes equipment such as walk-in coolers, freezers and other refrigeration, grain tanks, bottling and canning equipment in the following industries:

-3111 Animal food manufacturing
+- 3111 Animal food manufacturing

-3112 Grain and oil seed milling
+- 3112 Grain and oil seed milling

-3113 Sugar and confectionery product manufacturing
+- 3113 Sugar and confectionery product manufacturing

-3114 Fruit and vegetable preserving and specialty food manufacturing
+- 3114 Fruit and vegetable preserving and specialty food manufacturing

-31141 Frozen food manufacturing
+- 31141 Frozen food manufacturing

-31142 Fruit and vegetable canning
+- 31142 Fruit and vegetable canning

-3115 Dairy product manufacturing
+- 3115 Dairy product manufacturing

-3116 Animal slaughtering and processing
+- 3116 Animal slaughtering and processing

-3117 Seafood product preparation and packaging
+- 3117 Seafood product preparation and packaging

-3118 Bakeries and tortilla manufacturing
+- 3118 Bakeries and tortilla manufacturing

-311811 Retail bakeries
+- 311811 Retail bakeries

-311812 Commercial bakeries
+- 311812 Commercial bakeries

-3119 Other food manufacturing, such as honey processing
+- 3119 Other food manufacturing, such as honey processing

-Itemized d Equipment

-Cereal ma Cereal manufacturing2
+Cereal manufacturing 20

-Grain elev Grain elevators, non-farm
+Grain elevators , non-farm 20

-Mechanic al portion of packing and sorting line equipment 2nd view 30
+Mechanical portion of packing and sorting line equipment 2 nd view 30

 Electronic portion of line equipment 7 10

-242 ъ .

-312 Beverag e and Tobacco Product Manufacturing 15
+Personal property used to manufacture beverages and tobacco products.
+Please note that ice manufacturing, while not a beverage, is included with nonalcoholic beverage manufacturing because it uses the same production process as water purification.